CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-interception.md

 A response can be good as text and bad as task execution.

-## Signs of Vector Capture
+## Signs of Silent Interception
-The signs of vector capture can be reduced to three structural classes.
+The signs of Silent Interception can be reduced to three structural classes.

 The first class: **AI gives more than was specified**.